-11. Other assets
+12. Other assets

-In October 2018, the Company's bank in Malta, Satabank, was directed by the Malta Financial Services Authority (MFSA) to refrain, cease and desist from taking further deposits into the accounts of its current customers.
+In October 2018 the Company's bank in Malta, Satabank, was directed by the Malta Financial Services Authority (MFSA) to refrain, cease and desist from taking further deposits into the accounts of its current customers.
 The MFSA also asked Ernst & Young, to take charge of the bank's assets for the purpose of safeguarding the interests of depositors and to assume control of the bank's business.
-The Company has 46,489 euro in two bank accounts at Satabank and is in the process of transferring these funds to a new bank in Malta.
+The Company has 46,489 euro (CA \$67,220) in two bank accounts at Satabank and is in the process of transferring these funds to a new bank in Malta.
 As the funds are not currently available cash the amount has been categorized as "Other assets" in the statement of financial position.
-The Company is in the process of setting up a new bank account with the aim of having the funds transferred there once it is operational.
+Dialogue with Satabank is ongoing and the Company anticipates release in full of these funds in 2020.